Ada-Developers-Academy/core-unit-1/representing-data/tuples.md

 ## Introduction

 A "tuple" is an ordered, **immutable** collection similar to lists.
-Tuples can be used to return multiple values from a function and for occasions where we would like to store data that's not intended to chage.
+Tuples can be used to return multiple values from a function and for occasions where we would like to store data that's not intended to change.

 ## Vocabulary and Synonyms